SC to hear after 4 weeks plea seeking hybrid form of court hearings across country

-NEW DELHI: The Supreme Court Tuesday said it would hear after four weeks a plea which has sought resumption of physical hearing of cases alongside the ongoing video-conferencing mode in all courts and tribunals across the country.
+The Supreme Court today said it would hear after four weeks a plea which has sought resumption of physical hearing of cases alongside the ongoing video-conferencing mode in all courts and tribunals across the country.

 A bench comprising Chief Justice S A Bobde and justices A S Bopanna and V Ramasubramanian said that it would keep the matter pending as e-committee of the apex court is “deciding something”.